 “Offer the sacrifices of righteousness, and put your trust in the LORD.”
 (Psalm 4:5)

-The Psalm begins with a prayer that is addressed to the God Who relieves us when we are in distress.
-If you want to know what distress is just drop the first two letters of the word and you know that this Psalm is all about being relieved from our (di) stress.
+The Psalm begins with a prayer that is addressed to God Who relieves us when we are in distress.
+If you want to know what distress is just drop the first two letters of the word.
+See that this Psalm is all about being relieved from our (di)-stress.

 If you are a spiritually oriented person and you are not doing what is right because you cannot see how you can survive if you do, are you willing to resolve to make whatever sacrifices you must make to do what is right and then trust God for the outcome?

 This would be a tremendous witness to those who are looking for someone who is willing to offer God the sacrifices of righteousness.